-If you have been determined to have financial need, your Financial Aid Notice may reflect funds from the following sources:
+If it has been determined that you have financial need, your Financial Aid award may reflect funds from the following sources:

 Grants/Scholarships - You may have been awarded a grant or scholarship from your school or department.
 The amount indicated on your Financial Aid Notice will be applied to your student account in equal installments in the Fall and Spring Terms.
 Certain grants or scholarships may be considered taxable income.
 Review the tax information on page 10 for further details.